SuriBabuKola/Python/README.md

   * Variables are essential for this purpose.
   * Let's consider a scenario where we need to store and manipulate configuration data for a web server.
     ```python
-    #Define Configuration Variables for a Wed Server
+    #Define Configuration Variables for a Web Server
     server_name = "My_Nginx_Server"
     port = 80
     is_https_enabled = False